jmonmeneu/Thesis_FOWT/Simulations/README.md

 ### OpenFAST Model_Original
 - Folder containing the original OpenFAST model of the Mowito.

-### SIMULATION POSTPROCESSING
-- Folder containing all the post-processing data of the simulations performed.

-### SIMULATIONS
-- Folder containing all the simulation files.

 ### Mowito_sims
 - Excel containing a record of all the simulation data and changes between simulations up to `Mowito_Fixed_17 Surge_1 and Sway_1`.

-### Tools
-- Post-processing tools.

-### Useful Matlab Scripts
-- Same as before.

 ## Cases Sebastiano
 Reference cases from Sebastiano.